barafael/barafael.github.io/_posts/2018-06-04-How-The-Rust-Compiler-Prevents-Mistakes.md

     // Take a pointer into the heap-allocated array let reference = &mut array[6];

-    // at this point, reference becomes a dangling pointer drop(array);
+    // at this point, reference would become a dangling pointer drop(array);

     println!("{}'s array has been set free!", *reference);